X

 • Assess your possessions and determine your storage needs.
 This should give you a good idea of how much hanging space, shelving and compartments you require.

 • Make sure that you think about smart enhancements that will improve functionality and ease of use.
-Shoe racks, tie hangers, pull-out drawers, laundry bins and accessory trays will all make your life a little easier.
-Take a look at the gorgeous Millimeter walk-in by MisuraEmme for some inspiration.
+Shoe racks, tie hangers, pull-out drawers, laundry bins, and accessory trays will all make your life a little easier.
+Take a look at the gorgeous Millimetre walk-in by MisuraEmme for some inspiration.

 • Decide whether you would like a sleek sliding door as seen in the Hopus wardrobe by Jesse, or a hinged version like the beautiful Arrow unit by Dall'Agnese.